FirebirdHK/20210219-docker-lab/README.md

 # Docker Lab
-This docker lab is provided for Firebird members to familar with using docker and create CTF challenges with Docker.
+This docker lab is provided for Firebird members to familiar with using docker and create CTF challenges with Docker.